top of page

 Meet Up and Launch

-We met our guides and fellow rafters at 8 a.m. at Crooked Lane Brewing Company in Auburn, then took a one-hour shuttle down the canyon to the launch site.
-After suiting up, we had a safety briefing before launching and hitting the first Class III rapid, "Good Morning."
+We met our guides and fellow rafters at 8 a.m. at Crooked Lane Brewing Company in Auburn, then rode a one-hour shuttle down the canyon to the launch site.
+After gearing up, we went through a quick safety briefing before hitting the water and tackling our first Class III rapid, "Good Morning."

 Crooked Lane Brewery